 The soccer fields were completed 4th quarter 2012 and the first soccer season in 2013 opened on the 3 new fields to the delight of many Llano families.

 These projects all contribute to Llano citizens' quality of life and development of our youth.
 Additionally, the economic benefit to local businesses has been substantial.
 Continue to watch with interest as the Llano EDC moves forward with their strategic planning for Llano's future.

-Who Benefits: Llano benefits in many ways from the construction of these facilities.
-1) The Llano Youth Soccer Association (LYSA) started 11 years ago and has on average 200 children that play in the league, a total of 18 teams this fall.
-According to Deana Kenner, member of the LYSA, this youth organization has both a fall and spring season which is amazing considering they do not have regulation sized fields or a facility of their own.
+Llano benefits in many ways from the construction of these facilities.
+1) The Llano Youth Soccer Association (LYSA) started 12 years ago and has on average 200 children that play in the league, both spring and fall.
 In addition to providing the facility for our local students, the new complex will allow Llano Youth Soccer to host sanctioned tournaments, which will boost the economy as teams travel to Llano.2) Beginning in 2012, the new covered arena will host the traditional Llano rodeos held annually including team roping competition during Crawfish Open in April, the Llano Open Pro Rodeo in June, and youth rodeos held throughout the year.
 3) These events have always benefited local youth as well as local businesses.
 Due to the investment being made to create a state of the art facility, the arena will eventually become a significant economic draw for local businesses as Llano schedules additional rodeo events, and visitors come to Llano to dine, shop, and stay overnight.